 Moving abroad comes with many a task and it takes a certain level of organisation to keep on top of everything.
 For your own sanity and stress levels, seeking the support of an app designed to aid your organisation, can be a sensible move.

-Packing Pro is a superb free app for expats, enabling the user to create a customised packing list which helps you to keep track of the overwhelming number of tasks associated with moving your life overseas.
+Packing Pro is a superb free app for expats, enabling the user to create a customised packing list that helps you to keep track of the overwhelming number of tasks associated with moving your life overseas.
+It can personalise your list based on the weather in your new country, the number of people you’re packing for, and whether you have children or pets.
 Unfortunately, this app is only currently available on iPhones, but there are similar versions on Android devices.

 Evernote has everything an expat would need to manage their life!
 The app enables you to capture lists, reminders, ideas and notes, all in one place – the ultimate online notebook.
 The basic version is free and available on any device.